 Gummy smiles can be effectively treated with botulinum toxin.
-1 unit right at the peak of the nasolabial fold, in the subcutaneous plane, will often be all that is required.
+Two units right at the peak of the nasolabial fold, in the subcutaneous plane, will often be all that’s required.
 This treatment often requires an adjustment dose.

-Note – recent use of filler to affect the muscle action of this muscle can be equally, if not more effective at treating a gummy smile.
+Please note that recent use of filler to affect the action of this muscle can be equally, if not more effective at treating a gummy smile.
 This process is called myomodulation, and is outside the scope of this article.

 Nasal tip droop:

 Musculature around the nose is complex and can be divided into the elevators, depressors, dilators, and constrictors.